Boostcom/bl-api-v3/source/includes/00_introduction/0_introduction.md

 ### HTTPS (TLS) requirement

-To make connection to Boostcom's MPC APIs you have to use HTTPS with TLS encryption.
+To make connection to Placewise's MPC APIs you have to use HTTPS with TLS encryption.
 Your client has to support TLS1.2+ with strong ciphers.

 ## Common params and headers